Mapsui/Mapsui/docfx/mapsui/documentation/Renderers.md

 1. Skia does not have the option to displayed symbols in world units.
 The means the icon will grow bigger if you zoom in.
 This is unlike regular icon but like regular polgons.
 This is an exotic feature, you will probably not need this.
 1. There are probably some more differences I missed.

-## Check it out
+## Xaml and Skia side by side in Mapsui.Samples.Wpf
 The project Mapsui.Samples.Wpf has a dropdown on the top left to select between skia and WPF rendering.
+This is allows you to compare them.